 Your health and safety are important to us.
-In order to ensure we are doing everything we can to make your visit enjoyable, we have introduced some new cleaning processes and procedures:
+To ensure we are doing everything we can to make your visit enjoyable, we have introduced some new cleaning processes and procedures:

-- All front of house/ point of sale positions have dividers to ensure social distancing.
+- All front of house/ point of sale positions feature dividers to ensure social distancing.

 - All front of house staff have been provided with gloves and additional cleaning supplies.

-- There are enhanced cleaning measures for all high touch areas.
+- We have implemented enhanced cleaning measures for all high-touch areas.

-- Elevators are posted one person at a time procedures.
+- Elevators are now limited to one person (or social “bubble”) at a time.

-- Stairwells are marked as UP or DOWN to avoid accidental interactions.
+- Stairwells are marked UP or DOWN to avoid accidental interactions.

-- Washrooms have health procedures indicated and capacity limits.
+- We indicate health procedures and capacity limits in all public washrooms.
 Please ensure you continue to follow proper hygiene protocols and wash your hands regularly.

-- Hand sanitizer will be available in public areas.
+- Hand sanitizer is available in public areas.